 As the pressure on the high street mounts, thousands of workers are facing redundancy, but do you know your redundancy rights if you find yourself facing it?

-Karen Barker, Head of Employment Law and HR at Cheshire law firm SAS Daniels, shares the basic legal rights we should all be aware of.
+Katie Hodson, Employment Law and HR Group Manager at Cheshire law firm SAS Daniels, shares the basic legal rights we should all be aware of.

 Am I entitled to redundancy pay?